IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 -   The patient wants to configure the application to have access to his data without needing the IT staff at the application vendor and resource vendor to set things up.

 The HTTP RESTful services may include user-driven browser activity, downloaded applications, automatic devices, and IT systems.
 The existing IHE ITI [Cross-Enterprise User Assertion (XUA)](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) Profile fills these needs for the SOAP transport based transactions.
-The existing IHE ITI Enterprise User Authentication (EUA) Profile fills these needs for various different transports within a single enterprise environment, including HTTP RESTful transports.
+The existing IHE ITI [Enterprise User Authentication (EUA)](https://profiles.ihe.net/ITI/TF/Volume1/ch-4.html) Profile fills these needs for various different transports within a single enterprise environment, including HTTP RESTful transports.

 The [Basic Patient Privacy Consent (BPPC)](http://profiles.ihe.net/ITI/TF/Volume1/ch-19.html) Profile is associated with this profile and these other existing profiles.
 [BPPC](http://profiles.ihe.net/ITI/TF/Volume1/ch-19.html) covers the legal and administrative needs for consent documentation and associating the patient consent with policy documentation.
-The [BPPC](http://profiles.ihe.net/ITI/TF/Volume1/ch-19.html) profile includes the ability to associate the electronic authorizations with the patient agreements and organizational policies.
+The [BPPC](http://profiles.ihe.net/ITI/TF/Volume1/ch-19.html) Profile includes the ability to associate the electronic authorizations with the patient agreements and organizational policies.

 IUA is not a substitute for the administrative activities such as withdrawing consent, policy setting, and other activities that [BPPC](http://profiles.ihe.net/ITI/TF/Volume1/ch-19.html) documents provide.
 The current scope of IUA is the basic authorization activities.
 Future scope may include greater integration of this authorization with third party authorization and consent documentation profiles, such as those found in the IHE [BPPC](http://profiles.ihe.net/ITI/TF/Volume1/ch-19.html) Profile.